-Elsie (and Minnie) is a solo exhibition by Zanny Begg that reflects upon the origins of the refuge movement in Australia and the state of gendered violence today.
+Elsie (and Minnie), an exhibition of new work by Zanny Begg, reflects on the origins of the women’s refuge movement in Australia and the ongoing crisis of gendered violence today.

 17 June – 5 September 2025